aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/converting-project-data/convert-project-data-to-jpeg/_index.md

 ---
 title: Convert Project Data to JPEG
-description: "This article explains how to convert Project data to JPEG using Aspose.Tasks for Java."
+description: "This article explains how to convert Microsoft Project (MPP/XML) files to JPEG using Aspose.Tasks for Java."
-keywords: "Convert Project Data to JPEG, Convert MPP to JPEG, Export MPP Project to JPEG, save project data to JPEG, Save MPP as JPEG, Aspose.Tasks for Java"
+keywords: "Convert Microsoft Project (MPP/XML) to JPEG, Convert MPP to JPEG, Export MPP Project to JPEG, save project data to JPEG, Save MPP as JPEG, Aspose.Tasks for Java"
 type: docs
 weight: 70
 url: /java/convert-project-data-to-jpeg/